 Is Auckland International Airport's ROCE Good?

-Auckland International Airport’s Current Liabilities And Their Impact On Its ROCE
+Do Auckland International Airport's Current Liabilities Skew Its ROCE?

-Auckland International Airport has total liabilities of NZ$402m and total assets of NZ$8.3b.
-As a result, its current liabilities are equal to approximately 4.8% of its total assets.
-With low levels of current liabilities, at least Auckland International Airport’s mediocre ROCE is not unduly boosted.
+Auckland International Airport has total liabilities of NZ$560m and total assets of NZ$8.7b.
+Therefore its current liabilities are equivalent to approximately 6.4% of its total assets.
+With low levels of current liabilities, at least Auckland International Airport's mediocre ROCE is not unduly boosted.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.